-At Olympia Orthopaedic Associates, our mission is to provide the highest quality of care by developing an exclusive partnership between therapist and patient and deliver personalized care to successfully treat our patients.
+Our mission at the hand therapy center of Olympia Orthopaedic Associates is to provide the highest quality of care by developing an exclusive partnership between therapist and patient and deliver personalized care to successfully treat our patients.
 We pride ourselves on direct doctor communication for continuity of patient care.

 We offer a fun and friendly therapy environment for optimum healing as well as proven positive outcomes.

 A hand therapist is a licensed occupational or physical therapist who has undergone extensive training to specialize in the evaluation, treatment, and rehabilitation of hand and upper extremity injuries and conditions.

 To receive a certified hand therapist designation (CHT), at least three years of experience in the therapy field and 4,000 hours of hand therapy practice, or upper extremity rehabilitation, are required.
 CHTs must also pass a certification exam and undergo continued education to renew their credentials every five years.